AntondeGroot/Kaggle-Projects/README.md

 # Kaggle-Projects

-these are some uncommitted Kaggle Kernels, or datasets not coming from Kaggle.
+these are some not yet committed Kaggle Kernels, or datasets not coming from Kaggle.

 - `Mushroom.ipynb` : Exploration of how to handle missing values in this dataset.
 Goal is to classify mushrooms as either poisonous or edible.